 10. Can you help me compare invoice finance vs. a loan or overdraft?

 Yes – That’s part of our job.
 Please see several simple working examples of comparisons between Invoice Finance vs overdraft/loan Example 1 – Small Business, Example 2 – Medium Size Business , Example 3 – Large Business.
-Our free service is designed to assist you at every step of the journey with funders, to compare, and make recommendations about which facility will best suits your business.
+Our free service is designed to assist you at every step of the journey with funders, to compare, and make recommendations about which facility will suit your business.

 11. Why does Invoice Finance have a poor reputation and why are Invoice Finance companies sometimes referred to as “the lenders of last resort”?